Table of Contents

 Introduction

-When you own and operate software, they generate various types of logs from disparate sources such as databases, servers, and applications.
-The metrics from these important digital assets are what companies monitor continuously.
-When they show you a sign of unreliability, companies need to take swift actions to fit the cause and prevent it from growing to a larger problem.
-The key to success in this activity is owning a good Syslog application and metrics software where you can clearly see metrics.
-This article discusses how we can use Telegraf - a Syslog software - to send Syslog metrics to Graphite
+When you own and operate software, it generates various types of logs from disparate sources such as databases, servers, and applications.
+The metrics from these critical digital assets are what companies monitor continuously.
+When they show you a sign of unreliability, companies must take swift action to fit the cause and prevent it from growing into a more significant problem.
+The key to success in this activity is owning a good Syslog application and metrics software where you can see metrics.
+This article discusses how we can use Telegraf - a Syslog software - to send Syslog metrics to Graphite.

 Before we begin, check out MetricFire.
 MetricFire offers comprehensive monitoring solutions with hosted software such as Hosted Graphite.
-You can gain an in-depth insight into your IT resources with minimal configuration.
-If you want to learn more, Book a demo with us, or sign up for a two-week free trial today.
+With minimal configuration, you can gain in-depth insight into your IT resources.
+To learn more book a demo with us or sign up for a two-week free trial today.

 Key Takeaways

-1. Graphite collects and stores performance metrics, offering basic graphical display and compatibility with tools like Grafana.
+- Graphite collects and stores performance metrics, offering primary graphical display and compatibility with tools like Grafana.

 What is Graphite?

-Graphite is a tool that allows you to collect and save your system performance metrics.
-It has basic tools to graphically display stored metrics.
-Alternatively, you can connect Graphite to other more advanced data visualization systems such as Grafana.
+Graphite is a tool for collecting and saving system performance metrics.
+It has essential tools for graphically displaying stored metrics.
+Alternatively, you can connect Graphite to more advanced data visualization systems like Grafana.

 What is Telegraf?

 Telegraf is a monitoring client that you can easily install and configure.
 It works with various operating systems (Windows, MacOS, Linux, Red Hat, and CentOS) and has a Graphite output plugin.
 Installing and configuring Telegraf is different depending on your operating system.
-In spite of the differences, they share the following steps in general:
+Despite the differences, they share the following steps in general:

-3. Make special settings in the Graphite section of the generated file.
+- Make unique settings in the Graphite section of the generated file.

 Let’s go through each step in more detail.